pubkey/rxdb/orga/before-next-major.md

 - When 2 clients do the exact same write to the document, it is not clear from comparing the document states because they will have the exact same hash which makes some conflict resultion strategies impossible to implement.

 Instead we should just use the RxDatabase.token together with the revision height.

+## Rename document mutation functions

+Atm the naming of the document mutation methods is confusing.
+For example `update()` works completely different to `atomicUpdate()` and so on.
+We should unify the naming so that each of the methods has an atomic and a non-atomic way to run.